1954 Cannes Film Festival

-The 7th Cannes Film Festival was held from 25 March to 9 April 1954.
-With Jean Cocteau as President of the Jury, the Grand Prix went to the Gate of Hell by Teinosuke Kinugasa.
-The festival opened with Le Grand Jeu by Robert Siodmak.
+The 7th Cannes Film Festival took place from 25 March to 9 April 1954.
+French writer and filmmaker Jean Cocteau served as jury president for the main competition.
 This was the last festival with a predominantly French jury.

+The Grand Prix was awarded, as the highest prize of the Festival, to Gate of Hell by Teinosuke Kinugasa.

 As the festival was becoming more and more a pole of showbiz attraction, scandals and romances of stars were appearing in the press.
-In 1954, the Simone Silva affair during the Cannes Festival ended up in the destruction of her career as an actor and her premature death, three years later.
+In 1954, the Simone Silva affair during the Cannes Festival ended up in the destruction of her career as an actress and her premature death, three years later.

-Jury

-The following people were appointed as the Jury of the 1954 competition: